Understanding the Design Process

 Not every logo needs to have that much background and depth to its design, but it is crucial to give serious thought regarding the icon that represents your company.
 This guide is a great starting place once you are thinking about upgrading or refreshing your logo.
 It would be a wise decision to look at good examples, such as Visme’s collection of memorable logos, as well as bad designs like the ones you can find with a quick Google Image search.

-If you decided to hire a graphic designer, it might be great to pay them to sit in on this meeting because they may see a more informational picture of who your company is, and they may be able to provide some incredible ideas.
+We recommend hiring a designer that will work with you through every step of the design process.
+It might be a great idea to pay your designer to sit in on this meeting because they may see a more informational picture of who your company is, and they may be able to provide some incredible ideas.
 Get a group together for a meaningful session of idea spitting.
 Brainstorming can be an uncomfortable experience for many people, which is why it is important to embrace it by allowing creativity to light imagination ablaze.
 There is a beautiful order to the chaos when you draw, scream, sing, or write out a thought in order for it to come to life to the group.
 There is no such thing as a bad suggestion during a brainstorming session because often a brilliant idea is sparked by a horrible one.

 Once the team has settled on a few ideas, continue to refine them until it is narrowed down to one or two that you can use to test a multitude of different colors.
 It helps to discuss your refreshed logo with peers and current customers to settle on one design.